-When donkey welfare adviser Ian Colton recused an abandoned mare and her foal earlier this year in Co.Offaly, it was touch and go whether or not they would survive.
+When Donkey Welfare Adviser Ian Colton rescued an abandoned mare and her foal in 2018 in Co.Offaly, it was touch and go whether or not they would survive.

 As the wood thinned it gave way to boggy ground covered with short grass and the twisted roots and branches of birch trees.
 The sun dropped lower in the sky, its rays hitting the sides of the branches creating a distinctive contrast between light and shadow.
 Into this surreal landscape the small grey donkey mare and her foal emerged from the trees to graze.
 The foal was clearly keeping close to the scrub, so he could disappear at the first hint of a threat.

 I had found this farm late on a Friday following a report of a donkey on the public road.
 A local person suggested I park on the roadside and walk down the lane flanked on both sides by piles of rubbish, tyres, silage plastic and pallets.

 The Department of Agriculture had planned a collection of unregistered animals in the area.
 These animals were ranging over a wide area comprising of bog, forestry and farmland that was reclaimed from the peat bog.
 Running through this area was a public road onto which the animals frequently strayed.
 The Department had also received reports of animals on this road, causing a danger to both drivers and the animals themselves.
 With the Department’s consent I arranged to collect the little donkey mare and her foal.

 The foal had no hair on his lower legs, a sign that he had been spending most of his young life up to his fetlocks in mud or wet peat.
 The mare’s long winter coat hid a pitiful thin body.
 That was the least of my worries.
 Her hooves were the worst I had ever seen, with all four being very long and twisted.
 To reduce her pain, she lay down whenever she was not grazing.
 I wondered if we could save her at all.